SteveJustin1963/tec-APUS/README.md

 I wll hurry to make the changes in hw and try ur code. i have also put alot of docs in my git as well

+thankyou John

+right, yeah I probably could have save some effort by reading some of those.
+There seems to be a shortage of good code listings for the Z80.
+I noticed some for the 6502

+This article seems pretty good, needs to be converted to Z80 from 6502 https://github.com/SteveJustin1963/tec-APUS/blob/master/Compute!%20The%20Journal%20of%20Progressive%20Computing%20-%20Nov%20Dec%201980%20124-129.pdf